-As my finals I was supposed to do 3 artworks.
+As my finals, I was supposed to do 3 artworks.

 I don’t have the photo of my final work but this summer I decided to recreate my best work and place it on my new room wall:

-I tried to make some statues few times.
+I tried to make some statues a few times.
 This is my best but arm-less result of slender lady.
 (I had a thing for faceless creatures at that time)

 10. The rest

-everything that doesn’t fit to any of categories listed above.
+everything that doesn’t fit any of the categories listed above.
 It contains different techniques I tried, my poor attempt to study heart anatomy and ending up drawing it instead, slender family or my first legal drawing on the wall at our balcony.
 Enjoy: